scottlapoint/remix_services_4_sale/README.md

 $3 - A.D.A.M. - Zombie (Dance Version)\
 $5 - A Studio Feat.
 Polina - S.O.S. \
 $10 - Abbacadabra - Dancing Queen\
+$5 - Ace Of base - Beautiful Life\
 $10 - Ace Of Base - Cruel Summer (The Remixes)\
 $5 - Ace Of Base - Living In Danger\
 $10 - Ace of Base - Wheel Of Fortune\